Provisional Irish Republican Army arms importation: United States

 Since September 1971, ATF has been involved in investigating Irish Republican Army (IRA) gunrunning activities in the United States.
 Numerous successful prosecutions of IRA "gunrunners" violating the Gun Control Act have resulted.
 Most notable and significant to date was the recent conviction in Baltimore, Maryland, of five IRA "gunrunners" charged with 23 violation counts of the 1968 Gun Control Act including using fictitious names, counterfeiting federal firearms licenses and illegally transporting firearms and explosive devices across state lines.
 Seized from the defendants were 70 of the 158 illegally purchased Colt AR-15, .223 caliber, semi-automatic rifles destined for the IRA in Northern Ireland.

 On March 1, 1981, Claire Sterling wrote for The New York Times Magazine:

-The I.R.A has come a long way since its early days of dependence upon the United States.
+The IRA has come a long way since its early days of dependence upon the United States.
 Fund raising is mostly done at home nowadays, by means of protection rackets, brothels, massage parlors and bank stickups.
 And the incoming hardware is largely Soviet-made.
 It took only a few years to make the transformation with the help of the international terror network.

 In 1980, De Meo was arrested and convicted of smuggling arms to the IRA.
 He was sentenced to ten years in prison.
 However, in a secret meeting at a hotel on Manhattan's East Side in August, FBI agents agreed to a deal with De Meo's lawyer that his sentence would be reduced to five years if he surrendered the IRA's primary gunrunner.
 At that time, the FBI had no idea who was the prime leader of the IRA arms support network in America.
 In 1981, Meo notified the FBI Joint Terrorism Task Force about Harrison's attempt to smuggle a large cache of arms into Ireland from his home in New York.
 Subsequently, in June, Harrison, Michael Flannery and three other Irish gunrunners were arrested by the FBI as part of a sting operation, but acquitted at their trial in 1982.
 The men were charged with attempting to smuggle a consignment of arms to Ireland which included a flamethrower and a 20mm anti-tank rifle.
 Their acquittal was widely attributed to the unconventional efforts of Harrison's personal attorney, Frank Durkan; the men did not deny their activities, but claimed that they believed the operation had been sanctioned by the Central Intelligence Agency.